jonyeezs/PiggyMonitor/src/client/app/widgets/edi-table/README.md

 #### Important notes:

-1. For bootstrap gril layout users, An empty header column of size `col-md-2` is added at the end for the operation buttons.
+1. For bootstrap grid layout users, An empty header column of size `col-md-2` is added at the end for the operation buttons.

 _**Caveat**: I don't know how this will perform if the setup is change dynamically.
 I think it'll break so please do use one-time binding_